ʻIolani Palace: Tomb

 Pohukaina was a sacred burial site for the aliʻi (ruling class).
 Years after 1825, the first Western-style royal tomb was constructed for the bodies of King Kamehameha II and his queen Kamāmalu.
 They were buried on August 23, 1825.
-The idea was heavily influenced by the tombs at Westminster Abbey during Kamehameha II's trip to London.
+The design was heavily influenced by the tombs at Westminster Abbey during Kamehameha II's trip to London.
 The mausoleum was a small house made of coral blocks with a thatched roof.
 It had no windows, and it was the duty of two chiefs to guard the iron-locked koa door day and night.
 No one was allowed to enter the vault except for burials or Memorial Day, a Hawaiian holiday celebrated on December 30.

 Over time, as more bodies were added, the small vault became crowded, so other chiefs and retainers were buried in unmarked graves nearby.
-In 1865 a selected 20 coffins were removed to the Royal Mausoleum of Hawaiʻi, called Mauna ʻAla, in Nuʻuanu Valley.
-But many chiefs remain at Pohukaina, including Keaweʻīkekahialiʻiokamoku, Kalaniopuu, Chiefess Kapiolani, and Timothy Haalilio.
+In 1865 a selected eighteen coffins were removed to the Royal Mausoleum of Hawaiʻi, called Mauna ʻAla, in Nuʻuanu Valley.
+But many chiefs remain on the site including: Keaweʻīkekahialiʻiokamoku, Kalaniʻōpuʻu, Chiefess Kapiʻolani, and Haʻalilio.
+A lead coffin belonging to Kekupuohi (died 1836), one of the wives of Kamehameha I, was uncovered in 1931.

 After being overgrown for many years, the Hawaiian Historical Society passed a resolution in 1930 requesting Governor Lawrence Judd to memorialize the site with the construction of a metal fence enclosure and a plaque.

 According to tradition, Pohukaina was built on the site of a former cave.